15 min readComplete Guide

 Optimize your website for AI crawlers, get cited by ChatGPT and Claude, and master schema markup for maximum LLM visibility.

-Your website might rank #1 on Google, but if AI crawlers can't access it or understand it, you're invisible to the 180M+ people using ChatGPT, the millions using Claude, and the growing Perplexity AI audience.
+Your website might rank #1 on Google, but if AI crawlers can't access it or read it properly, you're invisible to the 180M+ people using ChatGPT, the millions using Claude, and the growing Perplexity AI audience.

 This guide covers everything you need to make your site AI-friendly: crawler configuration, schema markup, semantic HTML, content structure, and technical optimization.